Hamid Jafar is the Founder and Chairman of the Crescent Group

 Mr. Jafar also has a variety of commercial interests including container shipping, port logistics, real estate, power generation and private equity.
 He is the Chairman of Gulftainer Ltd, a specialist in container terminal operations which manages Sharjah, Jubail and Umm Qasr Ports and a founding shareholder of the URUK Group engaged in the Iraqi electrical contracting sector.

-He is the founder of the UAE Chapter of the Young Presidents Organization and the World Presidents Organization and is also a member of the International Chief Executives Organization.
+He is the founder of the UAE Chapter of the Young Presidents Organization and the World Presidents Organization and is also a member of the International Chief Executives Organization, and the Community of Chairmen of the World Economic Forum.

 Hamid Jafar has a wide range of philanthropic interests and is particularly involved in charities supporting disabled and disadvantaged children and cancer treatment.
 He is a member of the Board of Trustees and Chairman of the Finance Committee of the American University of Sharjah (AUS).
 In 2011, the AUS renamed its Center for Executive Education as the Jafar Center for Executive Education in recognition of Mr Jafar’s ‘active and outstanding support to AUS and its academic activities’.
 In a personal capacity, Mr Jafar funded the first Professorship in Petroleum Engineering at Cambridge University.